 FACEBOOK and Divorce | Social Networking Woes | Tips to Safeguard your Marriage | New York Daily News

 A third of America’s divorces implicates Facebook as the culprit of destruction.
 According to an article posted by New York Daily News, “U.S. divorce attorneys agree that Facebook is increasingly becoming a factor in marriage crack-ups.
 K. Jason and Kelly Krafsky, authors of the book ‘Facebook and Your Marriage’ warn about how the site can toss a monkey wrench in an otherwise happy marriage.
-The couple suggests that people usually become inhibited and bolder as they communicate from behind the computer screen.
+The couple suggests that people usually become uninhibited and bolder as they communicate from behind the computer screen.
 To communicate with boldness in person or face-to-face is a terrifying feat.
 However, with the power of social networking, people are given a platform to express their inner most thoughts without direct consequences.

 According to a number of American attorneys, Facebook has been consistently named in many divorce cases.
 ‘People have met online for years,” Randall M. Kessler, chair-elect of the family-law section of the American Bar Association told the Wall Street Journal last year.
 “Using the Internet to create relationships is not anything new.
 It predates Facebook.”